We’ve taken the lead on dog mess

 At a community level, dog DNA registration helps create better, cleaner, safer places by promoting considerate dog ownership leading to reduced incidences of uncollected waste.

 For individual dog owners, they gain access to a secure online database of useful pet information (their pet’s DNA profile, breed overviews, a place to store medical records, kennel information and so on).

 It can help in broader activities such as tackling animal welfare issues or research into specific breeds at a community or even national level.

 For individual dog owners an advanced version of the DNA service can provide breed identification information and genetic trait screening to help identify health issues.

-The scheme includes pavements and streets as well as parks and open spaces.
+The scheme included pavements and streets as well as parks and open spaces.

-The three wards chosen include plenty of parks and open spaces and Barking town centre is a major borough retail destination.
+The three wards chosen included plenty of parks and open spaces and Barking town centre is a major borough retail destination.

 Map outlining the three areas

 If you’re registered and you haven’t picked up your pet’s mess you’ll initially be sent a warning letter and any subsequent failure to pick up mess could result in a fine.